 If you're in the manufacturing industry, then you know that teamwork, planning, decision making, and problem solving are required of workers, in addition to quality and quantity of output.
 To attract and retain workers with all of these skills, managers may choose compensation systems with variable pay rates and/or incentives.

-There are four types of compensation policies that manufacturing companies may use to pay employees, and some companies use a combination of these policies.
+There are several types of compensation policies that manufacturing companies may use to pay employees, and some companies use a combination of these policies.

 Team or Experience-Based Incentives